veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 - Swipe the image to dismiss the `VPKVeepViewer` and return to your place in the hosting app.

-### Creating a VEEP
+### Creating a VEEP image

-To create a VEEP, simply tap the CREATE demo image (NUMBER IN SEQUENCE).
-This will launch the veep editor (NUMBER IN SEQUENCE).
-The user is then prompted to add a veep track by tapping an object of interest within media.
-Veep tracks define an object of interest within an area of image.
-Veep tracks tapped during media consumption will send users to a URL.
-After defining a number of veep tracks, the user can use the Publish button to finalize the veep (NUMBER IN SEQUENCE).

-#### Defining a VEEP track

 <!--![](../assets/img/add_veep.png)-->
 ![](../assets/img/create.jpg)

-To define a veep track on a veep, the user first taps an object of interest in the media from within the veep editor (NUMBER IN SEQUENCE).
-The user can then manipulate the bounding box while choosing their URL (NUMBER IN SEQUENCE).
-To choose a URL, the user is prompted to search google.
-After the user leaves Google they will be allowed to save the veep.

-This is the flow for the creation of a veep.
-A user is presented an image with coach marks.
-A user then manipulates the coach marks around a veep track that they wish to tag.
-A user is then prompted to search for the URL which will be associated to the veep track.
-A user is then prompted to publish the content when ready.
+The demo app includes a CREATE image to show how veep content is originated.

+- Tapping the CREATE image launches the `VPKVeepEditor` view controller.
+- The user may add veep tracks by tapping an area of interest in the image.
+- Each track can be moved and reshaped by maniupulating it's bounding box.
+- Each track can also be associated with a URL using the Google and Amazon search pages.
+- After defining one or more  veep tracks, the user can published the veep.
+- This will send the Veep metadata to Veepio's hosting servers and return a VeepID for you to store in your app.

+The VEEP metadata can in turn be consumed using a `VPKPreview` object as mentioned above.

 ## Installation with Binary